2015

 Coventry City Council

-A pedestrian crossing was dangerously positioned on the apex of a sharp bend, contributing to a fatality.
-It should be moved to a straight section or controlled by traffic lights.
+The positioning of a pedestrian crossing on the apex of a sharp bend was a factor in the death, and the coroner suggested the crossing should be on a straight section of the road or controlled by traffic lights.

 Anais Thouvenot